What is a Perpetual Swap Rate?

 Mark Price: price used for the mark to market and derived from the actual price of the Perpetual

-Upon settlement, the accumulated currency swaps and unrealized P&L are adjusted in the users available balance.
+Upon settlement, the accumulated currency swaps and unrealized P&L are adjusted in the users available balance (For isolated margin they will be reflected in the position itself to isolate the gains or losses)

 The calculated amount of currency swaps for each user with open positions: